 1 Name at the time of the PFMI's release.
 On September 1, 2014, the Committee on Payment and Settlement Systems ("CPSS") was renamed to the Committee on Payments and Market Infrastructures ("CPMI").

 II.
 Summary of Changes since the Previous Update

-TFX published its first disclosure on July 8, 2015.
+TFX published its first disclosure on July 8, 2015 then updated it on August 31, 2017.
 Major changes to be noted in this update from the last disclosure are as follows: